Next Start

 What Does Transmission Fluid Look Like?

-Generally, automatic transmission fluid is a thinner consistency and is clear with a red hue, although some automatic transmission fluids are now blue/green, purple or even amber, depending on the manufacturer.
+Generally, automatic transmission fluid has a thinner consistency and is clear with a red hue, although some automatic transmission fluids are now blue/green, purple or even amber, depending on the manufacturer.
 This makes it so that it’s easy to differentiate it from motor oil and the other fluids running through your car.
-This also makes it easy to spot a leak.
+This also makes it easier to spot a leak.

 On the other hand, manual transmission fluid is typically a darker color and is thicker in consistency.
 It will also have a stronger smell.